 The early 19th century saw a proliferation in the production of printed material, including music.
-A handful of London based publishers were responsible for most of the dance publications of the late 18th century, but the 1790s through 1810s saw many more music and dance publishers emerge.
+While a handful of London based publishers had been responsible for most of the dance publications of the late 18th century, the 1790s through 1810s saw many more music and dance publishers emerge.
 A popular Country Dancing tune of this era might be published in a dozen or more collections, with different dancing figures attached in each case.

 British social dancing of the 1770s had been greatly influenced by France.
 The Allemande and Cotillion dances were introduced to England from the late 1760s, the French Cotillion proved particularly popular, especially amongst visitors to the spa town of Bath.
 The Cotillion was arranged in a square format for four couples to dance a sequence of choreographed figures.
 A new Cotillion dancing vocabulary was absorbed into English Country Dancing from around this date; figure names such as the “Allemande”, “Pousette” and “Promenade” became common in English dances of the mid to late 1770s.
 A renewed interest in steps and timing accompanied this shift, dancing masters of the 1810s wrote of the perfection of the “science” of country dancing as though it was a recent phenomenon.
 The 1790s saw the rise of the Reel as a dance form in London, and the 1800s saw the introduction of the Waltz, especially at the Royal party town of Brighton.

 The Regency was a period of diverse dancing experiences.
 Strict etiquette rules were used to coordinate the dancing at the elite Assembly Rooms patronised by the rich, but riotous dancing parties might be enjoyed by a different class of dancer at a Tavern next door.
 Controversial dances such as the Waltz might be danced in a very different style at one such venue compared to the other.